Computed tomography is an imaging test that uses X-rays and a computer to make detailed

 scan .
 Read the form carefully and ask questions if anything is unclear.

 - Tell the technologist if you’ve ever

 had a reaction to any contrast dye or if you’re allergic to iodine.

 - You don’t usually need to fast before

 a CT scan, unless a contrast dye is to be used.
 Your healthcare provider will give

 you special instructions ahead of time if contrast is to be used and you need to

-all prescription and over-the-counter medicines, and vitamins, herbs, and supplements
+prescription and over-the-counter medicines, vitamins, herbs, and supplements you’re

-- Tell your healthcare provider about an recent illnesses or other
+- Tell your provider about any recent illnesses or other health

-health conditions you have such as heart disease, kidney disease, asthma, diabetes,
+conditions you have, such as heart disease, kidney disease, asthma, diabetes, or

 pregnant or think you may be.